 Batteries: Rechargeable/AAA

-What we don’t: Front-heavy design is not ideal for running.
+What we don’t: Front-heavy design and some build quality issues.

 See the Petzl Actik Core